qdechochen/o2sql/readme.md

-# o2sql

 A very simple tool to help generate postgres queries. "" will be added to table/field names.

-.toParams() will retun the following object, which could be used in node-postgres (https://www.npmjs.com/package/pg) directly.
+.toParams() returns the following object, which could be used in node-postgres (https://www.npmjs.com/package/pg) directly.

 ```
 {